ni/ams-capabilities/CONTRIBUTING.md

 1. Save Changes

-# Adding a new HLC
+## Adding a new HLC

-:cactus: When working with a team on Capabilties, be strategic when updating the AMS Capabilities project file because it will not be trivial to merge.
+:cactus: When working with a team on Capabilities, be strategic when updating the AMS Capabilities project file because it will not be trivial to merge.

 If you want to create a new High Level Capability, e.g. a "Power Supply", you're going to need to create a new folder and class, deriving from the Capability.lvclass.

-## Create the Class
+### Create the Class

 1. Open the AMS Capabilities project.
 1. Right-click the "High Level Capabilities" folder.